Unashamedly sharing the Good News of Jesus Christ with our neighbors--both next door and around the world...

 the opposite.
 Joe Zias, for example, for years the director of the Rockefeller

 Museum in Jerusalem, holds Jacobovici's claims up for scorn and his documentary as "nonsense."
-Those involved in the project "have no credibility whatever," he added. - Amos Kloner, the first archaeologist to examine the site, said the conclusions in question fail to hold up by archaeological standards "but make for profitable television." -- William Dever, one of America's most prominent archaeologists, said, "This would be amusing if it didn't mislead so many people."
+Those involved in the project "have no credibility whatever," he added. - Amos Kloner, the first archaeologist to examine the site, said the conclusions in question fail to hold up by archaeological standards "but make for profitable television." -- William Dever, one of America's most prominent archaeologists, said, "This would be amusing if it didn't mislead so many people."10) Finally, and most importantly, there is no external literary or

 historical evidence whatever that Jesus' family was interred together in a